Modern Slavery Act

 Slavery and Human Trafficking Statement

 The Smurfit Kappa Group (“SKG”, “The Group”) is committed to eliminating the risk of forced labour and human trafficking occurring in our direct operations and supply chain and we welcome the requirements set out in the UK Modern Slavery Act.
-We will continue to comply with the legislation but also making sure that our culture and actions continue to reflect a no tolerance approach to modern slavery.
+We continue to comply with the legislation and will make sure that our culture and actions continue to reflect a no tolerance approach to modern slavery.

 OUR BUSINESS